 Housing Your Bird

-You can place a shallow dish of water at the bottom of the cage for your bird to bathe in.
-Some birds enjoy being sprayed gently with water.
+- Consider placing a shallow dish of water at the bottom of your bird’s cage for bathing.
+Some birds also enjoy being sprayed gently with water.
 When giving your bird a spray bath, keep him or her away from drafts.

 Your Bird’s Diet

 In addition to seed or pelleted food formulated for your bird’s nutritional needs, you can offer your bird fresh fruits and vegetables each day.
 To satisfy your bird’s foraging instinct, consider wrapping pellet food or dried fruits/veggies in nontoxic paper, so that your bird must chew through the paper to reach the treat.
 You could also wrap the entire food dish in paper, so your bird must scratch or peck through the paper in order to eat.

 Finally, remember to provide fresh, cold water for your bird.
 Change it out twice a day.